fish-shell/fish-shell/doc_src/language.rst

 Fish understands two kinds of quotes: Single (``'``) and double (``"``), and both work slightly differently.

-Between single quotes, fish performs no expansions.
-Between double quotes, fish only performs :ref:`variable expansion <expand-variable>` and :ref:`command substitution <expand-command-substitution>` in the ``$(command)``.
+Between single quotes, ghoti performs no expansions.
+Between double quotes, ghoti only performs :ref:`variable expansion <expand-variable>` and :ref:`command substitution <expand-command-substitution>` in the ``$(command)``.
 No other kind of expansion (including :ref:`brace expansion <expand-brace>` or parameter expansion) is performed, and escape sequences (for example, ``\n``) are ignored.
 Within quotes, whitespace is not used to separate arguments, allowing quoted arguments to contain spaces.

 The only meaningful escape sequences in single quotes are ``\'``, which escapes a single quote and ``\\``, which escapes the backslash symbol.
 The only meaningful escapes in double quotes are ``\"``, which escapes a double quote, ``\$``, which escapes a dollar character, ``\`` followed by a newline, which deletes the backslash and the newline, and ``\\``, which escapes the backslash symbol.